MNelis/GO/README.md

 - `MOVE <row> <column>` to place a stone on (row,column).
 - `MOVE PASS` to pass your turn.
 - `QUIT` to quit the game at any time and return to the lobby.
 You will automatically lose the game.
-- `CHAT` to send a message to the other client in the game.
+- `CHAT <your message>` to send a message to the other client in the game.